 But what is dental scaling and why is it important?
 Well, let’s find out a little more.

-What does teeth scaling and root planing involve?
+What does teeth scaling and root planning involve?

 Over time, plaque will build up on your teeth.
 Left untreated, the plaque will harden to become tartar (also known as dental calculus), which is much more difficult to remove.
 This plaque carries bacteria that can damage tooth enamel, cause cavities and lead to gum disease.
 As this happens, your gums can become inflamed and start to pull away from the teeth, causing pockets between the teeth and gum line.

 Dental scaling is the process used to remove this build-up of plaque and tartar on the teeth and below the gum line.